jdgalviss/CarND-Behavioral-Cloning-P3/README.md

 * Data is captured clockwise and counter-clockwise in order to avoid overfitting.
 * Data is captured on both sample tracks.
 * Data of recovery behavior (i.e. when the robot is getting out of the track and comes back to the center) is captured.
+* When a model seems to fail recurrently on a certain part of the track, recording more data in that part turned out to be a good solution in most cases

 ### Image preprocessing:
 ## 1. Data Augmentation